 Work, Debt and the Myth of Endless Accumulation

 The Death of Homo Economicus explores the origin of this oppressive myth, in order to destroy it.
 The story begins with the creation of a fake persona labelled the 'dollar-hunting man', invented by economists Adam Smith and Friedrich Hayek.
 Today, this persona, driven by competition and ego, is used by politicians and managers to draw a veil over the terrible reality of work under capitalism.

 Creeping into all aspects of life, the desire to constantly compete and accumulate must be resisted if we are to create a better way of life for all.

-Peter Fleming is Professor of Management at University of Technology Sydney and has previously held positions at the University of Cambridge and University of London.
-His research explores the seedy side of capitalism, particularly in relation to work.
-His writing has appeared in the Financial Times, the Guardian and on the BBC.
+Peter Fleming is Professor of Organisation Studies at the University of Technology, Sydney.
 He is the author of The Mythology of Work (Pluto, 2015) and The Death of Homo Economicus (Pluto, 2017).

 1. Cash Psychosis

 3. Why Homo Economicus Had to Die...
 Over and Over Again

 eBook ISBN: 9781786801302